 Coase Theorem – A view, more than an actual theorem, put forth by Ronald Coase that externalities or economic inefficiencies will be corrected by bargaining between the affected parties.

 Cobweb Theorem – A dynamic model of supply and demand in which adaptive (non-rational) expectations lead to perpetual oscillations in prices.

-Command economy – Also known as a “planned economy” directed by government.
+Command Economy – Also known as a “planned economy” directed by the government.

 Composite – Made up of distinctly different parts or elements.

 Complex Wave – is a combination of a Transverse Wave and a Longitudinal Wave structure creating an unusual combination as the energy wave through the medium whereby the individual markets compositing the business cycle retain their own cycle frequency, however, in a complex wave, they themselves will travel like particles within the water that moves in place but in clockwise circles where the radius of the circles decreases as the depth into the water increases.
 In the economy, each market will retain its own frequency that becomes affected as the energy of the event passes through and the markets most closely associated with the primary focus even are influenced the most decreasing as they are distanced from the main focus just as water particles decrease in their effect traveling downward and thus the wavelength of the energy varies with depth (distanced from the focus).
 When the medium is a solid, as in the earth, instead of the particles moving in circles as in water, they will move in an elliptical pattern (see Rayleigh Wave).

 Contango – Refers to the market condition wherein the price of a forward or futures contract is trading above the expected spot price at contract maturity.
 This is a normal forward curve depicting the prices of multiple contracts that are at a premium to the spot of the commodity in question.
 This normally reflects in part storage and interest costs of carrying the commodity.
 This is the opposite market condition of a backwardation.